pixlboy/bingo-card-js/README.md

 ## Run Steps

+  - Run `npm install` (only first time, one time installation)
-  - Run command `npm start`.
+  - Run command `npm start`
-  - This will launch the application your your default browser.
+  - This will launch the application your your default browser

 ## PWA features